notgarrettmasuda/Graphing-Calculator/README.md

   - Has some weird interactions with parenthesis
   - However I found a temporary issue in making the tokenator start with 0 + an item unless it starts with a negative.
 Although this doesn't solve the issue if the user had another negative number within there function it only works if they start with a negative number

+Version 2.00
+- Implemented:
+  - Now can zoom in and zoom out
+  - Also fixed negative number bug and parenthesis bug

+- Bugs:
+  - Still has a fixed number of dots when I zoom in and zoom out

 <br><br>